crownlessking/web-ui/README.md

 ]
 ```

 Use `dialog.actions` to defined action buttons that can be found at the botton of the dialog box.
-These buttons can be use to close the dialog or process the data contained within dialog, somehow.
+These buttons can be used to close the dialog or process the data contained within dialog, somehow.
 For example, if the dialog contains a form, the dialog actions can be used to submit the form data.
 Similar to `dialog.items`, `dialog.actions` is an array of form button object definitions.
 No other type of field is allowed.
-These are special form button objects that do not require the `type` property since they are automatically assumed to of type 'button'. [[back](#dialog-object)]
+These are special form button objects that do not require the `type` property since they are automatically assumed to of type 'button'. [[back](#dialog-object)] [[top](#web-ui)]

 ##### `dialog.showActions`